-Once your user is created you will need to generate a session token that will be passed with every subsequent request to the graphql endpoint. you will need your client_id
+Once your user is created you will need to generate a session token that will be passed with every subsequent request to the graphql endpoint.
+This requires Organization scoped authentication.
+You will need your organization's client_id

 , client_secret